To Fast and to Pray Oft

 Prayer is the difference between the fast being starving for two meals or fasting for two meals.

-The direction of the fast must be set so that no unnecessary strain or stress comes upon the body.
-Generally speaking, members are encouraged to plan fasting times when no strenuous activity will affect their ability to function, hence a Sunday monthly fast.
+Generally speaking, members of the Church are encouraged to plan fasting times when no strenuous activity will affect their ability to function, hence a Sunday monthly fast.
 Usually, people do not work on that day.
 Members are encouraged to adjust times according to circumstance.

 Prayer and meditation dominate the fasting time.
 Service may be performed.